almeidas-tatiane/robust-api-performance/README.md

 ---

 ## 🔧 Upcoming Tasks
-- [ ] Configure EC2 with JMeter, Prometheus, Grafana
+- [ ] Configure EC2 with JMeter, Influx, Grafana
 - [ ] Create and execute JMeter scripts
 - [ ] Create a GitHub Actions and/or Jenkins pipeline with JMeter scripts
 - [ ] Collect results and screenshots